Karnataka Home Minister instructs officials to examine request to withdraw cases, BJP reacts sharply | Politics

 - India

-Karnataka Home Minister G Parameshwara has asked officials to examine the request of a Congress MLA to withdraw cases against ''innocent'' youths and students, who were arrested under ''false cases'' in connection with protests and riots in the city's D J Halli and K G Halli, Shivamogga and Hubballi among other places.
+Karnataka Home Minister G Parameshwara has asked officials to examine the request by a Congress MLA to withdraw cases against ''innocent'' youths and students, who were arrested under ''false cases'' in connection with protests and riots in Bengaluru's D J Halli and K G Halli, Shivamogga and Hubballi among other places.

 Parameshwara has, in a July 19 note to Principal Secretary-Prisons, Civil Defence and Auxiliary Services (PCAS), Home Department, cited a request letter by Narasimharaja MLA and former Minister Tanveer Sait in this regard.